siddharthverma3110/siddharthverma3110.github.io/_pages/about.md

 About Me
 ======

-I was recently working as a Research Associate at the Centre for Advanced Financial Research and Learning (CAFRAL), In the past, I have worked as at J-PAL and as a part of Prof. Jonathan Gruber's team assisting the National Health Authority.
-I hold Integrated Masters in Economics from IIT Kharagpur and Masters in Econometrics and Mathematical Economics from Tilburg University.
+I was recently working as a Research Associate at the Centre for Advanced Financial Research and Learning (CAFRAL), In the past, I have worked as a Research Associate at J-PAL and as a part of Prof. Jonathan Gruber's team assisting the National Health Authority.
+I hold an Integrated Masters in Economics from IIT Kharagpur and a Masters in Econometrics and Mathematical Economics from Tilburg University.

 My research interest lies in looking at the questions of Development through the Macroeconomic lens.